XZRC/XZRC/README.md

 ## I'm a shitty programmer

-- 🔭 I’m currently working on FrogWare And XHACK
+- 🔭 I’m currently working on FrogWare And KYLO
 - 🌱 I’m currently learning Java and Kotlin
 - ⚡ Did you know that XZRC is on top?